mirrorctl/mirrorctl/README.md

 `mirrorctl` is a mirror-syncing utility for Debian software repositories.
-It is in the family of applications such as [aptly](https://aptly.info) and [aptmirror2](https://gitlab.com/apt-mirror2/apt-mirror2), and has a solid, admin-friendly set of features.
+It is in the family of applications such as [aptly](https://aptly.info) and [aptmirror2](https://gitlab.com/apt-mirror2/apt-mirror2), and has an admin-friendly set of features.

 What are some of those features?
 --------------------------------

-* **Atomic updates** - When finalizing an updated mirror, `mirrorctl` completes its saving of the downloaded packages, then points a symlink to those newly-downloaded files.
-This atomic operation ensures that users only see a fully synced mirror, and not one that is in the process of being updated.
+* **Atomic updates** - `mirrorctl` ensures zero-downtime mirror updates by downloading packages to a temporary directory, then atomically switching a symlink to the new content once the sync is complete.
+This guarantees users always see a consistent, fully-synced mirror rather than one with updates in progress.
 * **Configurable snapshots** - You can create post-sync snapshots, giving you the ability to easily roll-back to a known-good mirror state or to facilitate reproducible builds.
-* **Staging snapshots** - Mirrors can be configured to publish to a `staging` snapshot, allowing you to fully test a mirror before promoting it to production.
+* **Staging snapshots** - Mirrors can be configured to publish to a `staging` snapshot, allowing you to fully test mirror contents before promoting them to production.
 This is especially helpful in preventing any upstream package dependency issues from affecting your users or your deployments.
 * **Partial mirror syncs** - You can sync only the portions of a mirror that you want, based on a number of factors, including:
     * architecture (e.g., `amd64`)